IMPORTANT AIRLINE SAFETY ISSUE

 **The increasing frequency of these airliner engine failures may be because, as these airliners and their engines continue to age, (Many with thousands and thousands of hours of flight time) they are more likely to fail - hence - the need for more engine redundancy on long-haul/extended over-ocean flights.

-***Soon after Mr. Helms "Retired", and, contrary to Mr. Helm's over-ocean safety policies, the powerful airline lobby, in order to increase airline profits, was successful at "Persuading" the new FAA Administrator into approving this dangerous cost-cutting, and obviously risky program, which allows the use of 2-engine airliners on these extended over-ocean flights.
+***Soon after Mr. Helms "Retired", and, contrary to Mr. Helm's over-ocean safety policies, the powerful airline lobby, continuing with their money lust and seeking increased airline profits, was successful at "Persuading" the new FAA Administrator into approving this dangerous cost-cutting, and obviously risky program, which allows the use of 2-engine airliners on these extended over-ocean flights.

 --------------------------------------------